Charlie Blackmon Preview, Player Props: Rockies vs. Braves

 Charlie Blackmon At The Plate

-- Blackmon has 15 doubles, four triples, seven home runs and 28 walks while hitting .291.
+- Blackmon is batting .291 with 15 doubles, four triples, seven home runs and 29 walks.

-- Blackmon enters this game on a five-game hitting streak.
-Over the course of his last games, he's hitting .474.
+- Blackmon enters this game on a six-game hitting streak.
+Over the course of his last games, he's hitting .444.

-- Blackmon has picked up a hit in 52 of 69 games this season, with multiple hits 22 times.

-- He has hit a long ball in 10.1% of his games this year, and 2.3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.